aidan-gallagher/concurrent-containers/README.md

 # Instructions
 ## How to Build
-Download Git, CMake, a build system and a C++ compiler
+Download Git, CMake, a native build system and a C++ compiler
 ```
 sudo apt install git
 sudo apt install cmake